isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 **Flags**: IR

 ---
-## Attr: ListGrid.lastCellStyle

-### Description
-The style to apply to the last cell in each row, when [ListGrid.styledRowEnds](#attr-listgridstyledrowends) is true.
-Note that this style is additional to the regular cell styling and should not introduce settings that change the layout or size of the cell, such as padding or font-size, but is ideal for setting a corner-radius or fading gradient.
-The styling will work with any design, and is also applied correctly with or without frozen fields.

-If all you want to do is provide rounded-corners for records in this grid, it may be simpler to set [ListGrid.recordRadius](#attr-listgridrecordradius) to a CSS _border-radius_ string that achieves the rounding you want.

-**Flags**: IRW

----
 ## Attr: ListGrid.headerHoverWrap

 ### Description
-This property may be set to customize the `wrap` attribute for the hover shown on [ListGrid.headerHover](ListGrid_2.md#method-listgridheaderhover).
+This property may be set to customize the `wrap` attribute for the hover shown on [ListGrid.headerHover](#method-listgridheaderhover).

 **Flags**: IRW